SherG/cool-iron/blog/ai-content-developments.md

 ChatGPT is still a useful tool, but we'll take a pass on the marketing plugins.

 AI has been used in marketing for decades now.
-To find good uses for the new crop of AI tools, you'll need to dive beneath the surface chatter.
+To find good uses for the new crop of generative AI tools, you'll need to dive beneath the surface chatter.

 ## AI in Marketing